The Master of Arts in Learning and Technology (MALAT) is a two year program offered in two delivery models:

-Courses are delivered 100% online through our online learning platform.
+- Courses are delivered 100% online through Wordpress and Moodle.
 You will not visit the campus for classes.

-Learning activities and assignments are designed to allow you to identify the practical applications of the course content and to work with others to construct both a personal and shared meaning from their experiences.
+Consistent with the RRU Learning, Teaching and Research model, and open pedagogy, learning activities and assignments are designed to allow you to identify the practical applications of the course content and to work with others to construct both a personal and shared meaning of the topic under study.

-Each 3-credit course would require a level of effort of approximately 100 hours of effort.
-This varies from student to student and becomes easier as students familiarize themselves with Royal Roads University`s online learning technologies, and learn how to work effectively with team members in a virtual setting.
-Students are required to engage on a regular basis with the course content and contribute academically to enhance cohort learning through blog/forum posts, discussion topics and required course activities and assignments.
+It is expected that a 3-credit course would require approximately 100 hours of effort.
+How and when this occurs varies from student to student and becomes easier as you familiarize yourself with Royal Roads University`s online learning technologies, and learn how to work effectively with team members in a virtual setting.
+Students are required to engage regularly throughout the week with the course content and contribute academically to enhance cohort the learning through blog posts, discussion and required course activities and assignments.